 During the summer we come alive.
 Longer daylight hours and sunny warm weather is the perfect opportunity to have a picnic in the park, a stroll on the beach, potter around in the garden, play sports and go for a swim.
 The warmer temperatures and sun exposure can lead to oily shiny skin, sun damage, pigmentation, couperose and premature aging.
 Here are some tips for keeping your skin fresh and glowing during summer and protect your skin from long-term damage.

 MANAGING OILY SKIN

-Warmer temperatures and sunlight triggers skin’s natural production of oil.
+Warmer temperatures and sunlight trigger skin’s natural production of oil.
 The oil is beneficial to help protect the skin from losing too much moisture.
-In Australia we have the extremes in temperature and strong sun which can make the skin look shiny and could lead to skin clogging, blackheads and breakouts.
+In Australia, we have the extremes in temperature and strong sun which can make the skin look shiny and could lead to skin clogging, blackheads and breakouts.

 The first step to managing an oily skin is to balance it perfectly without stripping.
 Try a lighter milk cleanser for a perfectly cleansed skin.
 Avoid foamy gel cleansers which contain detergents that strip your skin and can trigger more oil production to make your skin oilier.

 To keep your skin hydrated and shine free all day long try a mattifying moisturizer.
 Look for a fluid consistency with added mattifying powders to give your skin a very soft, powdery and matte finish to the skin.
 These clever moisturizers hydrate the skin where needed and mattify the zones which are too shiny.